-Our next main insight is to transform the planner problem to a linear program.
-This is a key step that enables precise computation and a detailed quantitative analysis of the bunching regions.
+Our next main theoretical insight is to transform the planner problem to a linear program.
+This is a key step that enables computation of the bunching regions.
 Legendre transformations linearize a convex function by replacing it with the upper envelope of all its tangent lines.
-Thus, the Legendre transform allows us to translate the multidimensional optimal taxation problem into a linear program that can be efficiently analyzed quantitatively.
-We emphasize that we solve this problem at a high precision.
-Numerical precision is not merely a technical curiosity, but is essential to identify the regions and nature of bunching.
-As we show, the bunching patterns at the optimum are nuanced $-$ they vary with workers' absolute and relative skill composition, and incorporate both local and nonlocal binding constraints.
+The Legendre transform allows us to translate the multidimensional optimal taxation problem into a linear program that can be analyzed quantitatively with high precision.
+Numerical precision is not merely a technical curiosity but is essential to identify the regions and nature of bunching.

 A parallel starting point of our analysis is a characterization of the equilibrium in a positive economy.
-In our positive economy, workers choose the amount of cognitive and manual tasks to conduct, coworkers to work with, and firms to work for.
-This is a rather complicated problem that integrates endogenous labor supply decisions with the assignment of multidimensional workers to teams and to heterogenous firms.
-Progress in analyzing such models was recently facilitated by adoption of tools of optimal transport.
-We thus cast our problem as a multimarginal (workers, coworkers, and firms) and multidimensional (cognitive and manual skills) optimal transport problem with endogenous labor supply.
-Our first result for the positive economy is that workers sort with identical coworkers (self-matching) and that better teams work on more valuable projects (positive sorting).
-The resulting assignment is qualitatively similar to the assignment under the optimal nonlinear taxation problem but the exact assignment differs because of differences in labor supply due to incentive constraints.
+In our positive economy, workers choose the amount of cognitive and manual tasks to deliver, coworkers to work with, and firms to work for.
+This problem integrates endogenous labor supply decisions with the assignment of multidimensional workers to teams and to heterogenous firms.
+Our first result for the positive economy is that workers sort with identical coworkers (self-sorting) and that better teams work on more valuable projects (positive sorting).
+The resulting assignment is qualitatively identical to the assignment under the optimal policy problem but the exact assignment differs because of differences in labor supply due to incentive constraints.

 We use the dual formulation of the equilibrium assignment problem to characterize equilibrium wages.
-We show that equilibrium wages are a convex function of an index of the workers tasks rather than a function of each task individually.
-We further demonstrate that there is an exact mapping between curvature in the wage schedule and the distribution of firm productivity.
-By choosing a specific convex function, we can infer a corresponding distribution of firm projects such that this convex function is the equilibrium wage schedule.
+We show that wages are a convex function of an index of the worker's task inputs rather than a function of each task individually.
+We further establish an exact mapping between curvature in the wage schedule and the distribution of firm productivity.
+By choosing a parametric convex function, we can then infer a distribution of firm projects such that this convex function is the equilibrium wage schedule.